If you have reviewed any number of articles on this blog then you know that…

 They end up with a dead frog – a stand-up comedy routine that really doesn’t have a snowball’s chance in a blast furnace of getting significant laughs when they take it to the stage.

 I tell you this because when I started out as a comedian, I was that ravenous student of the “conventional” methods that all the so-called comedy experts had to offer.
+I studied everything I could get my hands on at the time.

 My results?
 I was also left with a dead frog that I could not bring to life no matter how hard I tried.